 Regulatory authority to require financial assurance for mine site reclamation is not contained in a single statute.
-On Crown-owned lands in Nunavut, DIAND has jurisdiction with respect to land leases and related security issues.
-For water licences, the Nunavut Water Board determines the amount of security, while the Minister of DIAND determines the form.
+On Crown-owned lands in the Mackenzie Valley, DIAND has jurisdiction with respect to land leases and related security issues.
+The Mackenzie Valley Land and Water Board has the jurisdiction to determine the amount of security in water licences and land-use permits, while the Minister of DIAND has the power to determine the form of security provided under these instruments.